Feature-rich plasmon excitations in sliding bilayer graphene: Diverse Coulomb excitations in pristine systems and doping-enriched excitation phenomena

-The sliding bilayer systems obviously exhibit the geometry- and doping-diversified Coulomb excitation phenomena by illustrating the rich (momentum, frequency)-phase diagrams, as indicated in Figs. 8-10.
-For the pristine graphenes, Fig. 8 clearly displays the shift-induced dramatic variations in electronic excitations, where two plasmon modes and the electron-hole excitation boundaries are very sensitive to the stacking configurations/the low-lying energy bands.
-The regions of single-particle excitations, as indicated by the dashed and solid lines, are mainly determined by the Fermi momenta and band-edge states.
-Two kinds of collective excitations, corresponding to the red/yellow/green curves, could only survive in the $\delta\,=0$ and ${\delta\,=1/8}$ systems (Figs. 8(a) and 8(b)).
-From the momentum dispersion relation, the first and second plasmons, respectively, belong to the acoustic and optical modes.
-The frequency of the former has the $\sqrt q$ relation at small momenta, being similar to that of 2D electron gas.
-That is to say, free electrons and holes, respectively, in two distinct Dirac cones simultaneously contribute to the collective charge oscillations at long wavelength.
-This plasmon is completely undamped within ${q<0.05}$ $\AA$ and experiences the rather strong intrapair interband dampings after a critical momentum of ${q_c>0.1}$ $1/AA$ Apparently, it is relatively difficult to observe the latter from the weaker energy loss spectra.
-The very similar results in these two systems suggest that a small shift of two graphene layers does not drastically alter the main features of electronic excitations.
-As a result, two plasmon modes almost disappear for the ${\delta\,=6/8}$ and ${\delta\,=1}$ stackings (figs. 8(c) and 8(d)) except that the acoustic plasmon exists in the former at very small $q$¡¦s.
-This result reflects the fact that the free carrier density due to the interlayer atomic interactions is very low.
-Concerning the ${\delta\,=11/8}$ and ${\delta\,=12/8}$ bilayer graphenes (Figs. 8(e) and 8(f)), only the first plasmon modes, with the lower intensity, is revealed at ${q_c\sim\,0.05}$ ${1/\AA}$.
-Apparently, the AA$^\prime$ stacking is quite different from the AA system in the regions of electron-hole excitations and the existence of plasmon modes.
-The great differences are attributed to the tilted/non-tilted axis of the two distinct Dirac-cone structures and the energy spacing between the Dirac points/the free carrier density.
+The (${q}$, $\omega$)-phase diagrams of sliding bilayer systems reveal the rich plasmon features resulting from various Coulomb excitation phenomena, which are influenced by geometry and doping, as shown in Figs. 6-8.
+In Fig. 6, it is evident that the electronic excitations of undoped graphene are sensitive to stacking configurations and low-lying energy bands.
+Layer shifts can significantly affect bright plasmon modes and electron-hole excitation boundaries.
+The dashed and solid lines indicate the lower bounds for energy and momentum conservation.
+These bounds may change with $\delta$ due to modifications in the electronic structure.
+As shown in Figs. 6(a) and 6(b), the bright intensity in the diagrams indicates that the two types of collective excitations can only survive simultaneously in the $\delta=0$ and $\delta=1/8$ systems.
+The first and second plasmons are classified as the acoustic and optical modes, respectively\cite{AOP339;298}.
+However, they undergo different magnitudes of Landau damping from single-particle excitations.
+The former has a $\sqrt{q}$-relation at small momenta, similar to that of a 2D electron gas\cite{PRL18;546}.
+Both free electrons and holes in two distinct Dirac cones contribute to the collective charge oscillations at long wavelengths.
+This plasmon has no damping within $q<0.05$ $\AA^{-1}$, but experiences strong intrapair interband damping after a critical momentum of $q_c>0.1$ $\AA^{-1}$, making the energy loss relatively difficult to observe.
+In particular, for the $\delta=6/8$ and $\delta=1$ stackings, the two plasmon modes almost disappear, as shown in Figs. 6(c) and 6(d), except for the faint acoustic mode at very small $q$ due to the low free carrier density.
+In contrast, only the first plasmon mode with lower intensity is observed at $q_c\sim0.05$ $\AA^{-1}$ in the $\delta=11/8$ and $\delta=12/8$ bilayer graphenes in Figs. 6(e) and 6(f).
+That is to say, the AA$^\prime$ stacking exhibits significant differences from the AA system in the distribution regions for electron-hole and plasmon excitations, mainly attributed to the tilted alignment of the two Dirac cones and the energy spacing for carrier excitations.